About

 The Bible in both Old and New Testaments contains internal inconsistencies, discrepancies, mistakes, and errors.

-Major biblical narratives including the Flood of Noah, the Exodus, and the Conquest of Canaan are not well supported by extra-biblical evidence.
+Major biblical narratives including the Flood of Noah, the Exodus, and the Conquest of Canaan are not supported by extra-biblical evidence.

 The Old Testament includes morally problematic passages that seem inconsistent with an all-loving God, including commands to kill infants and children, permission of slavery, and instructions on the marrying of virgin war captives.